 At Tri-force jiu-jitsu academy, belt accreditation depends on the improvement level of the individual.
-In order to receive a belt at a corresponding level; three factors are taken into account, those being experience, actual skill and technical knowledge.
+In order to receive a belt at a corresponding level; three factors are taken into account, those being experience, ability and technical skill.
 These three factors are taken into consideration when we evaluate; and all members are evaluated equally under this system.

 For experience, the number of days spent practising is considered.
 Every belt level has a specified completion period.
 The practice days and the completion period of each belt level are divided into four phases, and stripes (class) are awarded each time each phase is cleared.
 The number of stripes indicates how much training an individual has undertaken.

 The ability of an individual can be measured through sparring or by their performance in competition.
 At Tri-force, Jiu-jitsu is taught on the premise of competition rules.
 With that in mind, when considering a belt promotion an assessment is made on whether the candidate could demonstrate their ability at competition (regardless of whether the individual actually competes or not).
 When assessing the ability of a candidate their age and weight are also taken into account.

 The white belt is the first belt that an individual wears when they begin.
 Beginners learn from the basic curriculum and in addition they learn how to use their body movement and basic actions safely.
 For children under the age of 15 the belt color changes from those adults over the age of 16 however in either case the starting point is as a white belt.

 Each belt has four levels represented by stripes, beginning from one to four stripes.
 Stripes are awarded at the meeting of the necessary number of days spent training.
 The below is a guide to how much practice is typically acquired throughout the training career of an individual.